maykinmedia/objects-api/docs/admin/authentication.rst

 .. image:: _assets/img/authentication_objects_main.png
     :alt: Click on the "add" button for "Token authorizations"

-In the admin of the Objects API click on the "add" button for "Token authorizations" resource.
+In the admin of the API click on the "add" button for "Token authorizations" resource.

 .. image:: _assets/img/authentication_objects_add.png